MatchOnTheStreet/Docs/DeveloperGuide.md

 Note that the file should have an empty line at the end.

+##Garbage Collection
+Old events are deleted from the database by a cron job running on the server.

+Garbage collection in done every hour by the following cron setup.

+Add a cronjob though the terminal:

+	crontab -e

+This should open the editor, so add:

+	*/59 * * * * cd <gc.sh in scripts folder> && git pull && ./gc.sh

+Remember to add trailing new line to file.

 ##Releasing a New Version
 After an updated version of the project is built and tested, it is recommended to use Gradle to generate the compiled APK file.
 Then the project should be pushed from local repository to the `master` branch on our repository(https://github.com/MatchOnTheStreet/MatchOnTheStreet).